iomesh/docs/docs/stateful-applications/iomesh-for-cassandra.md

 ### Create Cassandra cluster use pv provided for IOMesh Storage

-1. Using a statefulset to create a cassandra cluster
+1. Use StatefulSet to create a cassandra cluster

 ```yaml
 # cassandra-statefulset.yaml